bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/README.md

 ### Task 3: Project Requirements

- Your finished project must include all of the following requirements.
+ Your finished project must include all of the following requirements. **Unlike other projects, the local server used here can not be accessed through the browser.
+It is started automatically and without the need for starting a server.js file.
+Feel free to ignore any messages related to MSW or mock service workers.
+For this and the rest of your sprint challenges, test the functioning of the server directly through your axios calls.**

 #### reducers/index.js
   Add in the needed state and reducer cases to hold and modify smurf error messages, loading status and smurf data. **If at all possible, add in action cases one at a time, instead of all at once.
 Test your state connects and reducer cases as nessisary.**